Cloud-121/Motionblob/README.md

 ## Contributing

-Contributions are welcome!
-Feel free to open issues, suggest features, or submit PRs ❤️
+Contributions are welcome; Feel free to open issues, suggest features, or submit PRs ^^

 ## Acknowledgement